lohitkolluri/Portfolio-Website/README.md

 - Work page showcasing my projects with descriptions, screenshots, and links.
 - Contact page with a contact form for visitors to reach out to me.
 - Resume page providing a downloadable version of my resume.
-- Responsive design to ensure a great user experience on different devices.
+- Responsive design for a great user experience on different devices.

 ## Technologies Used

-- Vite.js: A fast and lightweight development tooling for modern web projects.
+- Vite.js: A fast and lightweight development tool for modern web projects.
 - HTML: Markup language for structuring the content of web pages.
 - CSS: Stylesheet language for designing the visual presentation of web pages.
 - React: JavaScript library for building user interfaces.